ASMA-Tune: Unlocking LLMs' Assembly Code Comprehension via Structural-Semantic Instruction Tuning: Related Work

-However, applying instruction tuning to assembly language analysis remains underexplored.
-We aim to address this gap and study its effectiveness by introducing \toolname, the first structural-semantic instruction-tuning framework for assembly-language understanding and instruction-following capabilities.
+However, applying instruction tuning to assembly language analysis remains thoroughly unexplored~\citep{jin2023binary}.
+We aim to address this gap and study its effectiveness by introducing \toolname, the first structural-semantic instruction-tuning framework for assembly-language understanding and instruction following capabilities.